Skip to main contentSkip to navigation

 How much does corrupted hard drive data recovery cost?

-At Rossmann Repair Group, logical corruption recovery typically costs between $100 and $500.
-If the corruption is caused by firmware issues, it ranges from $600 to $900.
-If the drive has underlying mechanical problems, it may cost $1,200 to $1,500.
+At Rossmann Repair Group, file system corruption recovery is From $250.
+If the corruption is caused by firmware issues, the firmware tier is $600–$900.
+If the drive has underlying mechanical problems, the head swap tier is $1,200–$1,500.
 We provide a firm quote after a free evaluation.

 Should I run CHKDSK on a corrupted hard drive?